ManthanRami/Card-Game-Scoreboard/README.md

     ```

 3.  **Set up environment variables**:
     Create a `.env` file in the root of the project and add your Google AI API key.
-This is required for the "AI Coach" feature in KachuFolio.
+This is required for the "AI Coach" feature in Kachuful.
     ```
     GOOGLE_API_KEY="YOUR_API_KEY_HERE"
     ```